-As argued in Blench (2001) livestock production can be reconstructed for proto-Berber and it may thus seem reasonable to associate Berber with early pastoralism in the archaeological record.
+Blench (2001) livestock production can be reconstructed for proto-Berber and it may thus seem reasonable to associate Berber with pastoralism in the archaeological record.
 The difficulty with this is that cattle seem to be rather early in the Sahara, and thus not easily correlated with an undiverse linguistic group such as the Berber.
 The earliest dates for cattle in Africa are debated because it is difficult to be sure that skeletons represent domesticated species.
 Wild cattle existed in Northeast Africa, and by the time of Nabta Playa, they may have been managed by humans i.e. around 9000 BP (Gautier 1984, 1987).
 Di Lernia (2006) has now radiocarbon dated a large number of cattle burials in the Messak in southern Libya, and they give a fairly consistent suite of dates pointing to the introduction of livestock ca. 7000 BP.
 Bones of small ruminants also occur in these burials, together with occasional other species such as equids (presumably wild ass).
-This date is strikingly similar to the first appearance of pastoral nomadism in the south of the Arabian peninsula (Martin 2009; Blench 2011) and would seem to point to a rapid dispersal out of the Near East, heading both southwest into the Sahara and southeast into Arabia.
+The westward expansion culminates in Mauretania by ca. 3500 BP (Vernet 1993).
+These dates are strikingly similar to the first appearance of pastoral nomadism in the south of the Arabian Peninsula (Martin 2009; Blench 2012) and would seem to point to a rapid dispersal out of the Near East, heading both southwest into the Sahara and southeast into Arabia.
 These early Saharan pastoralists cannot be Berber; 7000 BP is prior to the usual date for the dispersal of Indo-European, whose internal diversity is evident to non-specialists.